ComfyNodePRs/PR-ComfyUI-DataBeast-808c8c87/README.md

 ```

 'to_float' is another built-in db_exec function, and that specification dictionary is replaced with the float cast of the given string.
 After running, the input file
-will effectively be stored as:
+will effectively be parsed, processed, and stored in memory as:
 ```
 defs:
   color1: yellow